jrotieno/veclab.github.io/pages/pages-root-folder/index.md

   title: VECLab

 widget3:
-  title: "Recent Blog Articles"
+  title: "More about us"
-  url: '/blog/'
+  url: '/about/'
-  text: 'News Stories'
+  text: 'Who we are!'

 widget2:
-  title: "Papers"
+  title: "Peer reviewed papers"
   url: '/publications/'
-  text: 'Latest Peer-Reviewed Publications'
+  text: 'Read our recent articles'

 widget1:
-  title: "Projects"
+  title: "Projects and Studies"
   url: '/projects/'
-  text: 'Current Research Projects and Studies'
+  text: 'Our projects & studies'

 # Use the call for action to show a button on the frontpage
 #